 - Compulsory Course: Marketing Strategy (12 ECTS)

 - Two of the courses on offer for students minoring in Marketing (2 x 6 ECTS)

 - Note: 'Market-Oriented Leadership’ and ‘Applications of Market-Oriented Leadership’ are barred from the selection

 The following diagram represents the course sequence in broad outline:

 Overview of the Courses on Offer

-The following diagram provides an overview of the courses on offer for students minoring in marketing.
-Unforeseeable circumstances may necessitate changes (effective: January 14, 2020).
+The following diagram provides an overview of the courses on offer for students minoring in Marketing.
+Unforeseeable circumstances may necessitate changes (effective: August 25, 2021).

 - * Consumer Behavior might start at the end of the 1st term.
 The exam takes place in the regular exam period.

 - ** Service Management might start in the last week of the 1st term.
 The exam registration for Service Management is in the early exam period.